k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ## Implementation of Logical Unit Population

 To support synthetic data generation, LU population must be based on Broadway flows rather than DB Queries or root functions.
 Hence, the **sourceDbQuery** Actor was enhanced (in Fabric 7.1) to support either of the following two population modes: a DB Select query from a data source or synthetic population.
 The population mode is set based on the **ROWS_GENERATOR** key, which is a session variable.
 When set to **true**, the **sourceDbQuery** Actor runs the data generation inner flow to generate synthetic records.
-The number of synthetic records created for each parent key is determined by the **rowsGeneratorDistribution** input Actor.
+The number of synthetic records created for each parent key is determined by the **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor.

 ### LU Population Flows — Implementation Steps